Rc561U/Python_self_education/Coursera/Editing Files Using Substrings/README.md

-In this lab, i changed the list.txt username  from "jane" to "jdoe" .I wrote a bash script and a Python script that will take care of the necessary rename operations.
+In this lab, i changed the list.txt username  from "jane" to "jdoe" .
+I wrote a bash script and a Python script that will take care of the necessary rename operations.

 **-findJane.sh**